dariustehrani/advanced-analytics-apps-on-azure-appservice/README.md

 * Pleasse refere to https://docs.microsoft.com/en-us/azure/devops/organizations/projects/create-project?view=azure-devops for further guidance.

 # Clone the repository
-In the project please proceed to "Repos".
+In your DevOps project please proceed to "Repos".
-Follow the instructions to clone the repository to your local computer.
+Clone the repository to your local computer.

 # Download the example project for Bokeh
 Please proceed to the following URL.